apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/NamenodeFGL.md

 Used for operations requiring the entire namespace locked.

 There are some operations that need to lock the entire namespace, e.g. safe mode related operations, HA service related, etc. NN uses the global lock to make these operations thread-safe.
 Outside of these infrequent operations that require the global write lock, all other operations have to acquire the global read lock.
+The only exception to this rule is JMX operations being allowed to bypass locking entirely to ensure that metrics can be collected regardless of long write lock holding.

 ### Lock Order